lnbits/fossa/README.md

 1. Login to your instance of LNBits.
 2. Create a wallet.
-3. Go to manage extensions and find LNURLDevice and enable.
+3. Go to `Manage Extensions` and find `LNURLDevice` and install/enable it.
-4. Open the LNURLDevice extension, click "New LNURLDevice Instance" and give it a title of ATM and choose the respect wallet for the ATM.
-Select the correct currency (e.g. GBP), "ATM" and a percentage for the commission.
+4. Open the `LNURLDevice` extension, click `New LNURLDevice Instance` and give it a title of `ATM` and choose the respect wallet for the ATM.
+Select the correct currency (e.g. `GBP`), `ATM` mode, and a percentage for the commission.
 5. Copy the link it gives you.

 ### Step 3: Programming the WT32-SC01